|Information on this webpage forms part of our commitment in our Student Charter|

 To fulfil its commitment, the University will:

-The Environmental Team are responsible for managing the university’s environmental management system.
+The Sustainability Officer within the Estates and Facilities Department is responsible for managing the University’s environmental management system.
 However care for the environment is a responsibility for all members of the University, both staff and students.
 Whilst some have specific responsibility for a particular aspect of the environment, e.g. handling waste materials properly, designing environmentally efficient buildings, everyone needs to be environmentally aware and seek to behave in an environmentally responsible way, e.g. saving energy, not wasting resources, promoting recycling.

 Specific procedures have been produced by the environmental team to help manage the university’s environmental impact.
 More information can be found on the Policies & Documentation page.

-Further information on environmental matters is available from the Environmental Team in the Estates and Facilities Department.
+Further information is available from the Estates and Facilities Department on request.